MatthewYurdin/svg-napkin/README.md

 `napkin.draw_dot(x, y)`

-`x` and `y` are the coordinates of the center of the dot, which is between 1.1 and 1.8 pixels in diameter.
+`x` and `y` are the coordinates of the center of the dot, which is between 1.1 and 1.8 pixels in radius.

 **CIRCLES**